-- 2. Solve Schroedingers equation in one, two and three dimensional regimes. - 3.
-Apply formula to generate special functions and temporal evolution of expectation values. - 4.
-Utilize the methods of linear algebra in the solution and examination of solutions to problems in quantum mechanics. - 5.
+- 2. Solve Schrödinger's equation in one, two and three-dimensional regimes for certain textbook examples. - 3.
+Apply approximation techniques to complicated physical systems to obtain approximate solutions. - 4.
+Apply formula to generate special functions and temporal evolution of expectation values. - 5.
+Utilize the methods of linear algebra in the solution and examination of solutions to problems in quantum mechanics. - 6.
 Apply both the wave mechanics and algebraic formulations of quantum mechanics to physical systems.